- US Online Poker

 With the launch of FanDuel in May 2021, all the biggest and most widespread names in the online casino vertical are now present in West Virginia.
 There may or may not be more to come.
 Brands like Golden Nugget, Barstool or WynnBet could end up throwing their hat in the ring, but the market is probably also close to reaching its saturation point, given the state’s small population.

-The Stars Group also secured access to WV under a partnership with Eldorado Resorts, but the situation has since changed for both parties.
-TSG is now part of Flutter — the same company that owns FanDuel — and Eldorado sold off its WV casino in order to facilitate its acquisition of Caesars.
+The Stars Group also secured access to WV under a partnership with Eldorado Resorts (now Caesars Entertainment), but the situation has since changed for both parties.
+TSG is now part of Flutter — the same company that is the primary owner of FanDuel — and Eldorado sold off its WV casino in order to facilitate its acquisition of Caesars.

 Products available in other regulated US online casino markets provide some indication of what games might be available from those in West Virginia.